 Other quilting groups:

-Hugs & Kisses meets at the Mountain Presbyterian Church on the 2nd and 4th Thursday of each month.
+Hugs & Kisses meets at the Civic Center in Blairsville (165 Wellborn Street) on the 3rd Thursday of each month.
 We meet from 10:00 until 2:00.
 Bring your lunch and essential sewing supplies.
 You do not need to be a member to participate in this group.

 Heart to Heart is currently in need of new leadership for this outreach group for our senior citizens.
 If you are interested in leading the group, please contact Guild President Tim Strike.